-Meeting Trust Board Meeting Date: 3 May 2018 Report Title Audit Committee High hlight Report Agenda Item: 19 Enclosure No.: 16 Lead Director to Present Report Chair of Audit Comm ittee, Non-executive Director, Sukhbin der Heer Report Author(s) Executive Summary Attached are the app March 2018 - a verba meeting held on 12 th ust Board.
-Purpose Approval □ Decision □ Discussion ⊠ Note for Information Recommendation The Board is recomm questions in relation e report and raise any
+Meeting Trust Board Meeting Date: 3 May 2018 Report Title Audit Committee Hig Audit Committee Highlight ReportAgenda Item: 19Enclosure No.: 16 Lead Director to Present Report Chair of Audit Comm Chair of Audit Committee, Non-executive Director, Sukhbinder Heer Report Author(s) Summary Attached are the app March 2018 - a verb e meeting held on 12 th ust Board.
+Purpose Approval Decision Discussion ⊠ Note for Information Recommendation The Board is recomm questions in relation e report and raise any

-Trust Objectives Supported by this Report Our Services Care for Patients at Home Whenever we can Work Closely with Partners in Walsall and Surrounding Areas Embed the quality, performance and patient experience improvements that we have begun in 2016/17 Not Relevant Not Relevant Value our Colleagues so they recommend us as a place to work Not Relevant Use resources well to ensure we are Sustainable Tackle our financial position so that our deficit reduces Care Quality Commission Key Lines of Enquiry The report supports the following Key Lines of Enquiry: Supported by this Safe \boxtimes Effe ective \boxtimes Report Caring \boxtimes Res sponsive \boxtimes Well-Led Board Assurance Framework/ Corporate Risk Register Links Link to Board Assurance Framework Risk Statement No.11 'That our governance remains "inadequate" as assessed under the CQC Well Led standard'.
+Trust Objectives Supported by this Report Our Services patient experience improvements that we have begun in 2016/17 Care for Patients at Home Whenever we Not Relevant Surrounding Areas Not Relevant Not Relevant Tackle our financial position so that our deficit reduces Care Quality Commission Key Lines of Enquiry The report supports the following Key Lines of Enquiry: Supported by this Safe $\boxtimes$ Effe ective $\boxtimes$ Report Caring $\boxtimes$ Res sponsive $\boxtimes$ Well-Led Board Assurance Framework/ Corporate Risk Register Links Link to Board Assurance Framework Risk Statement No.11 'That our governance remains "inadequate" as assessed under the CQC Well Led standard'.
 Resource Implications There are no resource implications raised within the report.
-Other Regulatory /Legal Implications All NHS organisations are required to have an Audit Committee that that reports to its governing body (Trust Board for Walsall Healthcare NHS Trust).
+Other Regulatory / Legal Implications All NHS organisations are required to have an Audit Committee that that reports to its governing body (Trust Board for Walsall Healthcare NHS Trust).
 The formal requirements to have an Audit Committee are set out for non-NHS Trusts in the NHS Improvement Code of Conduct and Accountability.
 Report History The Audit Committee reports to the Trust Board on a monthly basis following its meetings.
 The Board receives the approved minutes from the previous Audit Committee meeting and a highlight report on the key issues raised at the most recent meeting.
 Next Steps The minutes from the Audit Committee meeting held on 30 TH April 2018 will be submitted to the Board at its next meeting.
 Freedom of Information Status The report is subject to the Freedom of Information Act.
 Whilst it is intended that it may be released into the public domain at a future date, it may not be copied or distributed further without the written permission of the Chair of the Trust Board/ Chair of the Committee